devdavidkarlsson/ANSIEscapeHelper/readme.md

          ansiEscapedStringWithAttributedString:attrStr];

 #Contributions by:
- iOS support by David Karlsson
+ iOS support by David Karlsson, @devdavidkarlsson

 ## The MIT License